 Notable commissions and premieres since 2010 have come from the Dallas Symphony for Concerto for Viola and Orchestra; from the Detroit Symphony for Rhapsody for Orchestra; from the Rochester Philharmonic for Caution Ahead - Guard Rail Out; from the American Pianists Association for a competition finalist work, Prelude and Toccata; from CityMusic Cleveland Chamber Orchestra for her first Children’s Symphonic Drama, Daniel and Snakeman; and from the American Composer's Orchestra for Breakdown!

-Brouwer’s chamber ensemble, Blue Streak, which performs on the Naxos CD, is in its fifth season touring through the country performing innovative and eclectic programs.
+Brouwer’s chamber ensemble, Blue Streak, which performs on the Naxos CD, is in its seventh season touring through the country performing innovative and eclectic programs.
 Cleveland Classical raves, “The…players were superb individually and collectively.
 They’re onto something good here and chamber music presenters who have difficulty programming new music on their series should pay attention to what Blue Streak is doing so successfully.”
 Blue Streak Ensemble premiered Brouwer’s Inner Voices at Symphony Space in 2014.

 In August, 2011, Brouwer was a composer-in-residence at the Cabrillo Festival of Contemporary Music where Marin Alsop led the Festival Orchestra in a performance of her Pulse on the opening night concert.
 Joshua Kosman, San Francisco Chronicle wrote “’Pulse’…proved to be a brilliant and witty play of motor rhythms with a sinuously melodic middle section – a piece far too lovely to be so short.”
 Her Concerto for Viola and Orchestra, commissioned by the Dallas Symphony, was premiered by them with Ellen Rose, solo violist in January 2010.
 In the Dallas Morning News, Scott Cantrell wrote, "She has written skillfully and imaginatively for both viola and orchestra, and the music engages from start to finish."